|

 What is Domestic Violence?
 Abuse is a pattern of coercive control that one person exercises over another.
 Abuse is a behavior that physically harms, arouses fear, prevents a partner from doing what they wish or forces them to behave in ways they do not want.
 It includes the use of physical and sexual violence, threats and intimidation, emotional abuse and economic deprivation.

 How can I deal with it?
-Exit all threatening situations early (go to another room, go to the grocery) - better leave rather than verbally or physically defend yourself or try to resolve the problem at hand.
+Exit all threatening situations early (go to another room, go to the grocery) - it is better to leave than verbally or physically defend yourself or try to resolve the problem at hand.
 Make a formal safety plan just in case you need to get away for a day or a week for safety.

 Don't make threats.
 Often, leaving the relationship or threatening to leave the relationship escalates the abuse as the controller feels they are losing control.
 Also, a poorly planned exit is likely to fail (e.g., financially, second thoughts, being found, etc.).
 Leaving the relationship requires serious planning and you should contact a domestic violence agency for professional assistance in doing this.